Programs for Veterans With PTSD

 - Developing the National Strategy for Preventing Veteran Suicide

-What is PTSD?
+What Is PTSD?

-A traumatic event is one that causes the individual to feel threatened or afraid for their life, often feeling a lack of control over the situation.
+A traumatic event causes the individual to feel threatened or afraid for their life, often feeling a lack of control over the situation.
 For military personnel, being constantly exposed to situations that are unpredictable and potentially lethal can lead to PTSD, as well as experiencing combat fatalities and destruction firsthand, including the death of a close comrade.

-- History of childhood trauma
+- A history of childhood trauma

-- History of mental health disorder
+- A history of mental health disorders

 - Lack of emotional or social support following trauma